imanoop7/RAG-using-RAPTOR/README.md

 _This repository was inspired by the synergy of retrieval and generation models.
 Happy experimenting!_ 📚🔍🤖

+---

-_Have implemented this with help of - https://github.com/langchain-ai/langchain/blob/master/cookbook/RAPTOR.ipynb
+Have implemented this with help of - https://github.com/langchain-ai/langchain/blob/master/cookbook/RAPTOR.ipynb and https://github.com/parthsarthi03/raptor/blob/master/raptor/cluster_tree_builder.py
- and
- https://github.com/parthsarthi03/raptor/blob/master/raptor/cluster_tree_builder.py